vleue/bevy_easings/bevy_ninepatch/README.md

 It is possible to set any number of patches for an image, the only constraints is that all patches in a line must have the same height.
 Using this methods, different parts of the image can grow at different rates, and several content zones can be created.

 See [full.rs example](https://github.com/mockersf/bevy_extra/blob/master/bevy_ninepatch/examples/full.rs) for a complete example.

-## Usage without a plugin

-9-Patch UI elements can be added without using a plugin if needed.
-Without the plugin, 9-Path UI elements can still be created, but changing size won't work.

-See [no_plugin_simple.rs example](https://github.com/mockersf/bevy_extra/blob/master/bevy_ninepatch/examples/no_plugin_simple.rs) for a simple example, or [the other examples without plugin](https://github.com/mockersf/bevy_extra/tree/master/bevy_ninepatch/examples#without-plugin).